Library Closure

 1. To collect materials of both contemporary significance and permanent value.
 The library will be guided by a sense of responsibility to both current and future patrons in adding materials that will enrich the collections and maintain an overall balance.

-2. The library also recognizes an immediate duty to make available materials for enlightenment and recreation, even though such materials may not have enduring interest or value.
+1. The library also recognizes an immediate duty to make available materials for enlightenment and recreation, even though such materials may not have enduring interest or value.

-3. The library will provide, too, a representative sampling of experimental and ephemeral material, but will not always attempt to develop an exhaustive collection of such material(s).
+1. The library will provide, too, a representative sampling of experimental and ephemeral material, but will not always attempt to develop an exhaustive collection of such material(s).
 The library considers it neither necessary nor desirable to acquire all materials on a given subject if such materials are duplicative.

 Definitions

 1. "Selection" refers to the decision to add, retain, or withdraw materials from the library’s collection.
-It does not refer to reader guidance.

-2. The words "book," "library materials," or other synonyms as they occur in the policy have the widest possible meaning.
+1. The words "book," "library materials," or other synonyms as they occur in the policy have the widest possible meaning.
 This policy covers all items in the library’s collections regardless of format.

-3. "Access" refers to the availability of materials in a variety of formats for users of all ages and abilities.
+1. "Access" refers to the availability of materials in a variety of formats for users of all ages and abilities.

 Responsibility for Selection

-The final responsibility for material selection rests with the Library Director, who operates within the framework of policies determined by the Board of Trustees.
+1. Final responsibility for material selection rests with the Library Director, who operates within the framework of policies determined by the Board of Trustees.
 The Library Director delegates material selection to library staff with professional education and training in the principles and practices of material selection.

-Both the general public and staff members may recommend materials for consideration.
+1. Both the general public and staff members may recommend materials for consideration.

 Use of the Library’s Collections

-1. The library recognizes that some materials are controversial and that any given item may offend some patrons.
+1. The library recognizes that some materials are controversial, and that any given item may offend some patrons.
 Selections will not be made on the basis of any anticipated approval or disapproval but solely on the merits of the work in relation to the building of the collections and to serving the interests of library patrons.

-3. Some materials, however, may be marked for in-library use only (such as reference materials) or as items belonging to the library staffs' professional collection.
+1. Some materials, however, may be marked for in-library use only (such as reference materials) or as items belonging to the library staffs' professional collection.

-4. Access to the use of rare and scholarly items of great value will be controlled to the extent required to preserve them from harm.
+1. Access to the use of rare and scholarly items of great value will be controlled to the extent required to preserve them from harm.

-5. Responsibility for the material content choices of minors rests with their parents and legal guardians.
+1. Responsibility for the material content choices of minors rests with their parents and legal guardians.
 Selection will not be inhibited by the possibility that materials may inadvertently come into the possession of minors.

 Criteria for Selection